cs373gc-fall-2016/interswellar/README.md

 git push origin dev
 ```

 Your dev branch should now be building on Travis.
 If the build fails on Travis, your change is not safe to deploy.
 Either fix your code or fix the tests.
-Assuming the build passes, log in to the AWS console (interswellar.signin.aws.amazon.com/console) (credentials are in the slack) and note the current version of the site (Elastic Beanstalk > Actions > Application Versions).
+Assuming the build passes, log in to the [AWS console] (interswellar.signin.aws.amazon.com/console) (credentials are in the slack).
+Navigate to [Application Versions] (https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/application/versions?applicationName=interswellar) and note the current version of the site.

 ```
 git checkout master